SAYOUNCDR/NyaySaathi/README.md

-# NyaySaathi — AI Legal Assistant
+# NyaySaathi- AI Legal Assistant

 Full documentation for developers and recruiters — a complete overview of the project, architecture, and how to run, test and extend the application.